License Without Examination (form of endorsement)

 - license verifications from each state of license (see license verifications below);

-- certified transcript from each junior college, college or university attended;
+- transcript from each junior college, college or university attended (copy acceptable);

-- paper copy of a self query ordered from the National Practitioner’s Databank (NPDB);
+- Unopened self-query ordered from the National Practitioner’s Databank (NPDB);

 - Copy of document changing name (if applicable);